chesslab/chess-server/docs/search.md

 ### `movetext`

-A sequence of moves played in the game.
+The sequence of moves played in the game.

 ---